atbcb/ICTTestingBaseline/docs/05RepetitiveContent.md

 ### Tests for SC 2.4.1
 1. Use the keyboard to navigate toward repetitive blocks of content.
 Some bypass functions may not be visible until they receive focus.
-2. Check that a method is provided to bypass repetitive content before the repetitive content.
+2. Check that a keyboard-accessible method is provided to bypass repetitive content.
 3. Use the keyboard to verify the functionality of the bypass function.
     * Activate the bypass function.
     * Check that the focus is shifted past the repetitive content.
 If there is only text/no interactive component to recieve the shift of focus, it may not be evident that a focus shift occurred.